vitphire/DownOnSpot/README.md

    ```

 > [!NOTE]
-> You need [this private SSH key](assets/free_librespot_private_key) to clone a dependency of DownOnSpot in order to use it with a free Spotify account.
+> You need [this private SSH key](assets/free_librespot_private_key) to clone a dependency of DownOnSpot to use it with a free Spotify account.
 > Follow [this answer by DopeGhoti on stackexchange.com](https://unix.stackexchange.com/a/494485) to set up SSH with the private key.
 > A sample `~/.ssh/config` file could look like this:
 >